opencor/mesa/docs/ci/index.rst

 `container registry
 <https://gitlab.freedesktop.org/mesa/mesa/container_registry>`_ for
 your repository and delete the tag to force a rebuild.
-When your code is eventually merged to master, a full image rebuild will occur again (forks inherit images from the main repo, but MRs don't propagate images from the fork into the main repo's registry).
+When your code is eventually merged to main, a full image rebuild will occur again (forks inherit images from the main repo, but MRs don't propagate images from the fork into the main repo's registry).